CONTENTS

 Mr. Speaker, I request leave for an extended introduction.

-Goudy: — The member has requested
+Speaker Goudy: The member has requested leave for

-leave for an extended introduction.
+an extended introduction.
 Is leave granted?

-Hon.
-Members: — Agreed.
+Some Hon.
+Members: Agreed.

-Brar: —
+Bhajan Brar:

 Mr. Speaker, today is a special day for the Sikh community, Khalsa Sajna Diwas